haasr/indeed-jobs-searcher/README.rst

     Locations CSV file format
       Each row can have one or two locations (e.g. city or city, region) but no more.
-      The first location column should be the second column from the left.
-The leftmost column should be titled as ID.
+      The left column should specify the city.
+The right column should specify the region/province/state.

       The first row may be used as the column names.

       Example file format:
-        ID  City        State
+        City        State
-        50  Birmingham  AL
+        Birmingham  AL
-        46  Richmond    KY
+        Richmond    KY
-        38  Georgetown  KY
+        Georgetown  KY
-        36  Greenville  NC

     Saved Files
       If no file path is specificied (using the -f argument)